Code-Institute-Submissions/adam181189-FriendsDiscovery_JulyResub/README.md

 - Expected: To be able to send friend requests to every other user at the same time as another user
 - Fix: Added a for loop to the request_sent value which checks if the current user is in the list of friend requests relating to the profile page user.

+### Ongoing bugs

+- Error: Accept Friend request page
+- Expected: Should bring up a normal page
+- Why it remains: Brings up a page with a banner I currently dont have the remaining time to remove, page is unnecessary but using django friendship doesnt have an easy way to get through it.

 ### Validators

 - HTML